Hungry Happenings

 dip rice krispie treats into milk chocolate

-Dip Rice Krispie Treats in Chocolate
+Dip the Rice Krispie Treats in melted chocolate.

 • Dip the tip of your straw, lollipop stick, or craft stick in melted chocolate.